abhik1368/Shiny_NetPredictor/mds/about.md

 computing time increases

-* **Keep Significant links of pvalue :** set the threshold for links to kep in the results table.
+* **Keep Significant links of pvalue :** set the threshold for links to keep in the results table.

 # Search Drugbank

 This tab allows users to search predicted drugbank interactions using either Network based inference(NBI) or Random walk with restart (RWR).
 The tab allows users to search by drugbank id and proteins by hugo gene names.
 The data is accessed using RSQLite package.
 The dat table list the drugbank id, uniprot id,protein names,significant values, ATC Codes, Drug Categories, predicted and true interactions.

+# Ontology and pathway search

+This tab allows users to identify functional characteritics of the predicted and true interactions using gene ontology(BP,CC,MF) features.Users can select gene ontology with the depth of the level or use pathway to get enrich pathways for the given set of genes.
+The textbox accepts (,) separated hugo gene names.

 ### Acknowledgements